Isameer3056/DevOpsDream-Day1/README.md

-#### DevOpsDream-Day1
+### DevOpsDream-Day1
-### Day 1 Project to land your dream DevOps job
+### Welcome to Day 1 Project to land your dream DevOps job

 ## Project Overview
-This project focuses on setting up a simple web server, such as Nginx or Apache, on a Virtual Machine (VM).
-Next, you'll create a Managed Instance Group (MIG) to simplify VM management and enable automatic scaling.
-To handle traffic and maintain high availability, you'll implement a Layer 7 Load Balancer in front of the MIG.
+This project focuses on setting up a simple web server, such as Nginx or Apache, on a Elastic Compute cloud instances (EC2).
+Next, you'll create a Auto scaling Group (ASG) to simplify instances management and enable automatic scaling.
+To handle traffic and maintain high availability, you'll implement a Layer 7 Load Balancer in front of the ASG.
 Finally, you'll configure DNS to link a user-friendly domain name to the load balancer, making your web application accessible to users.

 ---